ansymo/msr2013-bug_dataset/examples/swearing/README.md

 For this purpose, we write a simple Ruby script that parses the dataset and subsequently use a regular expression to retrieve the swearing and cursing summaries.
 The resulting summaries include the following summaries:

-- "_Mozilla developers are fucking bastards_"
+- _Mozilla developers are fucking bastards_
-- "_same old shit..._"
+- _same old shit..._
-- "_DEAR FUCKING PROGRAMMERS OF FUCKING FIREFOX._"
+- _DEAR FUCKING PROGRAMMERS OF FUCKING FIREFOX._
-- "_Your browser sucks serious ass -- multiple crashes, doesn't matter what the f'ing URL is_"
+- _Your browser sucks serious ass -- multiple crashes, doesn't matter what the f'ing URL is_
-- "_shit is in french_"
+- _shit is in french_
 - and much more swearing...

 # The example